nmartinkova/genome-polarisation/docs/02-Importing-data-for-genome-polarisation.md

 ### Invariant sites and indels

-What logically follows from this description is that genome polarisation is meaningful only for variant sites (markers).
+What logically follows from this description is that genome polarisation is meaningful only for variant sites (we call variant sites with high diagnostic index after genome polarisation markers).
 Invariant sites will have **low support** and, though they will not change the `diem` outcome, they will slow down convergence and obscure the nature of change between taxa.
 During `diem` iterations their obscuring effect is removed by rescaling the hybrid indices onto $[0,1]$

 Including invariant sites in genome polarisation is acceptable, and likely unavoidable.
 A proportion of truly invariant sites will be mis-diagnosed as variant due to sequencing errors.

-At this time, genome polarisation uses variant markers where alleles differ in nucleotide substitutions.
+At this time, genome polarisation uses variant sites where alleles differ in nucleotide substitutions.
 Insertions or deletions (indels) are not allowed to be classified among the most frequent alleles in the `vcf2diem` function.